kbab6aoo/HowToArticles/networkingTerminologyInterfacesAndProtocols.md

 A network interface may be associated with a physical device, or it may be a representation of a virtual interface.
 The "loopback" device, which is a virtual interface to the local machine, is an example of this.

 -	**LAN:** LAN stands for "local area network".
-It refers to a network that is not publicly accessible to the greater internet.
+It refers to a network that is not publicly accessible to the greater INTERNET.
 A home o office network is an example of a LAN.

 -	**WAN:** WAN stands for "wide area network".
 It means a network that is much more extensive than a LAN.
 While WAN is the relevant term to use to describe large, dispersed networks in general, it is usually meant to mean the INTERNET as a whole.